 Ultimately, the decision to use rebar in a garage apron will depend on the specific circumstances and requirements of the project.

-Why Don’t Some Houses Have a Garage Apron?
+Why Don’t Some Houses Have an Apron?

 While garage aprons are common in some areas, many houses lack this feature.